margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 With music being the most romantic artistic expression, I would love to learn to play the mandolin.
 I come from Virginia, the birthplace of bluegrass-country music.
 The mandolin supports well playing this fine Virginian folk music that has ties to Scottish, Celtic music.
 My soul desires to play refined tunes that sound like the wind, the chimes, the birds, the grass, the rose, the flowers, and the river in harmony.
 The mandolin is a golden instrument, and I would love to play it along with the piano.

 ## What keeps you from getting a good night's sleep? ##
-Ruminating over the past, the things done wrong, and the misssed connections keeps me from getting a good night's sleep.
+Ruminating over the past, the things done wrong, and the missed connections keeps me from getting a good night's sleep.
 There have been many nights when mortal, scary dreams and anxiety about the future or the things done wrong have prevented me from sleeping.
 I turn my thought to setting the right desires, loving God, and resting in the consciousness of Love, God's provision.

 ## Are there any lines that you simply will not cross? ##
 Simply I will never cross the line of buying a gun and shooting it.
 I may have sent reactive, and hateful messages, but I am growing more in touch with the true self that lies beneath the mask.
 The evil threats masks a clouds of doubt, of insecurity, of disability.
 Though I have made these threats and sent these images, never will I ever purchase a gun and shoot someone.